klavinslab/aquaverse/docs/protocol_developer/style_guide.md

 Ideally, the main method of the protocol will only call methods, either built-in aquarium methods (`retrieve`, `store`) or else methods you define.

 - The main method should be at the top of the class, defined methods underneath.
-- If the title of a method isn't self-explanatory, you might want to comment on what it does when you call it (though ideally, it'd be self explantory, e.g. `prepare_stripwells`, `save_order_data`).
+- If the title of a method isn't self-explanatory, you might want to comment on what it does when you call it (though ideally, it'd be self explanatory, e.g. `prepare_stripwells`, `save_order_data`).

 ## Show Block Titles